 Also of interest is that Sugar Hill has more people living here who work in computers and math than 95% of the places in the US.

 Sugar Hill is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sugar Hill’s overall crime rate is lower than average for the country.

-The population of Sugar Hill is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.81% of adults in Sugar Hill have a bachelor's degree or even advanced degree.
+The education level of Sugar Hill citizens is very high relative to the national average among all cities (21.84%): 36.31% of adults in Sugar Hill have a bachelor's degree or even advanced degree.

 Sugar Hill is an extremely ethnically-diverse city.
 The people who call Sugar Hill home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sugar Hill residents report their race to be White, followed by Black or African-American.
+The greatest number of Sugar Hill residents report their race to be White, followed by Asian.
 Sugar Hill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.55% of the city’s residents.
-Important ancestries of people in Sugar Hill include German, English, Polish, and Italian.
+People of Hispanic or Latino origin account for 19.88% of the city’s residents.
+Important ancestries of people in Sugar Hill include German, Irish, English, Italian, and Polish.